VOC Abatement with Fumes-to-Fuel Technology

 The Fumes to Fuel system earned Ford the US Environmental Protection Agency Clean Air Excellence Award in 2003.

-Climate Technologies participated with Ford and DTE in the conceptual design, development, and acquisition of the hardware required to complete the alpha and beta tests.
+Climate Technologies participated with Ford and DTE in the conceptual design, development, and acquisition of the hardware required to complete the Fumes to Fuel alpha and beta test sites.